-As a rule, intermediate and root certificates can be taken from the site of COMODO Certificate Authority.
+As a rule, intermediate and root certificates can be taken from the site of Comodo Certificate Authority (now Sectigo CA).
 Please contact our Support Team if you are having difficulties in finding the correct files to import.

-Note: as a rule, COMODO root certificates are already included in the trusted stores of Windows servers.
+Note: As a rule, Sectigo CA (former Comodo CA) root certificates are already included in the trusted stores of Windows servers.
 Import of root certificates using MMC is needed only if the trusted root certificate was not included to the console initially or was deleted intentionally.